 Wincon regards this insurance compensation as the largest in the history of the photovoltaic industry in China.
 The losses caused by the incident were enormous.
 Representation in this case required knowledge of operation of photovoltaic project, evaluation of power generation facilities, and other professional knowledge.

 In the process of loss assessment, the legal team gave reasonable advice from the angle of litigation on how assessment institutions should assess the loss, the specific loss assessment plan, and practical assessment methods.

 In addition, the proceeds paid by the insurer covered all losses caused by this insurance accident.
 Payment of proceeds in the promised time may rapidly help Dongyin Distributed Photovoltaic Project to resume production and fully protect the legitimate rights and interests of the insureds.

-CDB provides financing for CMPort’s stake in Sri Lankan port
+Financing for CMPort’s acquisition of Sri Lankan port

 CATEGORIES: Financing; M&A

-LEGAL COUNSEL: DeHeng Law Offices acted as PRC counsel, Gallant acted as Hong Kong counsel, and Tiruchelvam Associates acted as Sri Lankan counsel to China Development Bank (CDB).
+LEGAL COUNSEL: DeHeng Law Offices acted as PRC counsel, Gallant acted as Hong Kong counsel, and Tiruchelvam Associates acted as Sri Lankan counsel in this financing transaction.

-DeHeng says that the project was a landmark investment of the Belt and Road Initiative (BRI) in Sri Lanka.
-CMPort, the borrower, signed a concession agreement with the Sri Lankan government and the Sri Lankan Ports Authority for a period of 99 years, and will invest up to US$1.12 billion in Hambantota Port and its maritime-related business after the acquisition is completed.
+KEY POINTS: DeHeng says that the project was a landmark investment of the Belt and Road Initiative (BRI) in Sri Lanka.
+CMPort signed a concession agreement with the Sri Lankan government and the Sri Lankan Ports Authority for a period of 99 years, and will invest up to US$1.12 billion in Hambantota Port and its maritime-related business after the acquisition is completed.